THREAD: marijuana surpasses alcohol in daily...

 — Thanksgiving Travel Set to Break Records in the US Airports and highways are anticipated to be congested as the holiday week approaches, with predictions of a record day for air travel

-— S&P 500 and Nasdaq Soar to Conclude Best Week of 2024 The stock indices experienced a significant rally on Friday, marking their strongest performance of the year thus far
+— S&P 500 and Nasdaq Soar to Close Out Best Week of 2024 The major US stock indices experienced significant gains on Friday, marking a record-breaking week for investors

 TOP FEDERAL Prosecutor Caught In Shocking Drunken HIT-And-RUN